pubnub/chat-engine-push-notifications/README.md

    * use own remote notifications payload for `like` event where notification title will include sender's `uuid` and name of chat on which event has been received (extracted from `chat.channel`)
-   * don't send any notifications when inviting remote user (`$.invite`) by returning empty object w/o `apns` and `gcm` keys.
+   * don't send any notifications when inviting remote user (`$.invite`) by returning an empty object w/o `apns` and `gcm` keys.
    * use bundled formatter for `message` event by simply returning `null` from `formatter` function.
-6. Subscribe on events which is sent by plugin by adding following code at the end of `onChatEngineReady()` function body:
+6. Subscribe on events which are sent by plugin by adding the following code at the end of `onChatEngineReady()` function body:
    ```javascript
    ChatEngine.me.notifications.on('$notifications.registered', (token) => {